 How to create an IoT device?
 Well, pretty much like the other IoT product development activities, the custom hardware design process involves several steps:

-• Analysis.
+- Analysis.
 From concept development to technical requirements specification, the analysis phase largely builds on the insights you’ve gleaned from IoT product discovery.

-• Modeling.
+- Modeling.
 You collaborate with hardware engineers and industrial designers to devise printed circuit board (PCB) layout schemes and visualize the gadget’s case in 3D CAD.

-• Prototyping.
+- Prototyping.
 Do not confuse the IoT prototyping activities described in the discovery section with custom device prototyping.
 You won’t be using BeagleBoard, Raspberry Pi, and other off-the-shelf IoT development boards this time.
 Instead, you need to contact a hardware manufacturing company and produce up to ten PCBs based on the layout schemes created in the previous step.
-Your hardware vendor will run extensive tests to validate the PCBs meet your performance requirements, debug them if necessary, and update the technical documentation.
+Your hardware vendor will run extensive tests to validate that the PCBs meet your performance requirements, debug them if necessary, and update the technical documentation.

 IoT Infrastructure Development and Setup